EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/15_i18n/README.md

 `{` and `}` are syntax.
 To print them, escape them: `{'{'}devise{'}'}`. (`@` too:
 `{'@'}`.)

+→ **Done when** the legal panel shows neither a raw key nor a missing word, in both locales.

 ### 4. Lazy-load a locale — `src/i18n/setLocale.ts`